kei4ss/student_system_java-fx/README.md

-# student_system_java-fx
+# student_system_javafx
-A system in java for managing students' grades
+A system in java and javafx for managing students' grades